Study-related work placement

 Employment contract

-Work placement is a normal part of the studies, and it can be done without a separate salary or traineeship subsidy.
+Work placement is a normal part of the studies, and it can be done without a separate salary or traineeship grant.
 If you complete your work placement at a professional theatre that has signed a collective agreement with your trade union, you must receive a trainee’s salary from your work placement.

 You can apply for a Theatre Academy grant for the work placement included in your studies.
 The application period is once a year in the spring.